andrewchristman/andrewchristman.github.io/_pages/portfolio.md

 sort_by: sequence
 ---

-These samples demonstrate how-to documentation, conceptual explanation, and beginner tutorial writing for non-technical audiences.
+These samples demonstrate task-based documentation, conceptual explanation, and beginner tutorial writing for non-technical audiences.